 In late June 2003, a kick off meeting was hosted by Boston Mayor Thomas Menino at Boston's Parkman House to present the Urban Areas Security Initiative.
 Present at this meeting were Cabinet members of Menino's Administration representing the ten emergency response agencies, CEO's and senior staff members from each of the eight partnering jurisdictions, and representatives from both the Massachusetts' Executive Office of Public Safety and the Office of Domestic Preparedness.
 The meeting served to provide information and planning direction concerning the Boston Urban Areas Security Initiative and to explain the process and timeline of the UASI.
 Each jurisdiction selected a representative from their community to serve as the Boston Urban Area Point of Contact (POC), who was responsible for ensuring that a UASI team of all the ten disciplines was created in their city or town, and who would represent their jurisdiction's disciplines at the Boston Urban Area Working Group.
 Workshops were conducted with the Boston UASI POCs, and technical assistance concerning the assessment process was provided for any city or town as requested.
-A central clearinghouse of frequently asked (and auswered) questions was established on the Internet to facilitate ongoing communication, planning, and UASI project clarification.
+A central clearinghouse of frequently asked (and planning, and UASI project clarification.

-Boston UASI II Strategy - Section I: Introduction November 2003 Boston UASI II Strategy - Section 1: Introduction
+Boston UASI II Strategy - Section I: Introduction November 2003 Boston UASI II Strategy - Section I: Introduction November 2003

-November 2003